 You don’t need a smoker to make delicious and tender beef brisket.
 This Easy Oven Baked Beef Brisket is a great alteration.
 Coat the beef brisket with “More Seasoning” from Tony Chachere’s Creole Seasoning for all the flavor you will ever need and more.
 This recipe is great for feeding crowds around the holidays, game season, or special occasions.

-I am used to feeding a lot of people with big appetites at one time.
-I lived in a household of six people and we always ate big.
-Especially around the holidays, Sunday dinners, and for special occasions.
-I was the oldest of four so there was a time when I would have to fix my brother and me something to eat and they would eat two of everything.
-So, I’ve become accustomed to making big meals.
-Even for my now much smaller family of four.
+I am used to feeding many people with big appetites at once.
+I lived in a household of six people, and we always ate big, especially around the holidays, at Sunday dinners, and for special occasions.
+I was the oldest of four, so there was a time when I would have to fix my brother and me something to eat, and they would eat two of everything.
+So, I’ve become accustomed to making big meals, even for my now much smaller family of four.

-I wish I was as confident in the kitchen as I am now.
+I wish I were as confident in the kitchen as I am now.
 More importantly, I wish I knew how to cook this beef brisket recipe back in the day.
-Growing up where the women were outnumbered 4-2, this recipe would’ve satisfied a lot of appetites.
+Growing up where the women were outnumbered 4-2, cooking a small brisket in the oven would’ve satisfied many appetites.

-This is actually not my first time making beef brisket.
-This is the first time where I have a completed recipe on the blog, but I have taken a stab at cooking this pricey tough cut of meat before.
-The first time I made brisket I attempted to cook it in a smoker.
-Let’s just say, the flavors were there, but it was a bit on the cardboard-dry side.
-That is because I trimmed all the fat off for some dumb reason (didn’t know what I was doing).
+This is not my first time making beef brisket.
+This is the first time I have a completed recipe on the blog, but I have taken a stab at cooking this pricey, tough cut of meat before.
+The first time this dish I made brisket, I attempted to cook it in a smoker.
+Let’s just say the flavors were there, but it was a bit on the cardboard-dry side.
+That is because I trimmed all the fat off for some dumb reason (I didn’t know what I was doing).

 This time when I made the beef brisket in the oven, it was moist, juicy, and packed full of flavor.
 I didn’t have to have a million and one ingredient either.
 All I needed was a little of this and a little of that and Tony Chachere’s “More Seasoning” salt.